erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 ## warming up

-I haven't used frida for native instrumentation before (except for the time I used gum-devkit to build a harness), so I wanted to hook some simple functionality to get used to the syntax and the capabilities.
+I haven't used frida for native instrumentation before, so I wanted to hook some simple functionality to get used to the api and the capabilities.

 ### hooking fopen

 I found the function the game uses to save player files.
-The Interceptor api is the bread and butter of Frida, so let's put it to use by hooking the `fopen` function called inside.
-Now, I don't want to hook every single `fopen` call so I hooked the instruction that calls it.
+The Interceptor api is the bread and butter of Frida, so I put it to use by hooking the `fopen` function called inside.
+I didn't want to hook every single `fopen` call so I hooked the instruction that calls it.

 {% include aligner.html images="/frida-mysterypi/fopen1.png" width=100 %}

-Since the function call is not completed yet, the `args` argument of `onEnter` callback would not provide a correct view of the function arguments.
+Since the function call is not complete when the hook triggers, the `args` argument of `onEnter` callback would not provide a correct view of the function arguments.
 Instead I fetched the pointer straight from `eax` register:

 ```js
 // hook fopen while saving a player